Switched auxiliary loss for robust training of transformer models for histopathological image segmentation: 4. Proposed Methodology

+The selection of the loss function is crucial in guiding model training and optimizing performance.
+This subsection covers three key loss functions used in our study: binary cross-entropy \cite{binary_cross_entropy}, auxiliary loss \cite{inception}, and switched auxiliary loss \cite{transformer}.
+BCE loss calculates the difference between predicted probabilities and actual labels for each pixel.
+This helps the model classify pixels into foreground or background classes more accurately.
+Mathematically, BCE loss is defined as,

-Binary cross entropy loss (BCE) is used to compute the auxiliary loss between the intermediate output at the end of the second block of the encoder against down-sampled mask to the corresponding size.
-This loss is added along with the main loss and is used for backpropagation.
+where \(y\) represents the ground truth labels, \(\hat{y}\) represents the predicted probabilities, and \(N\) denotes the total number of samples. \\ BCE is used to compute the auxiliary loss between the intermediate output at the end of the second block of the encoder against the down-sampled mask to the corresponding size.
+This loss is added along with the main loss and is used for backpropagation, as shown below,

+where BCE is the main loss and "loss2" represents the loss at the end of the second block of the encoder.

 During our training, we shift the auxiliary loss from the second block intermediate output to the first encoder block intermediate output at the end of 60 epochs and further train the model for 60 more epochs.

+where BCE is the main loss and "loss1" represents the loss at the end of the first block of the encoder.